-4 (1) Notwithstanding any other provision of law, a simple majority of the 5 ownership of the firm, in terms of financial interests and voting rights of all 6 partners, officers, shareholders, members or managers, belongs to holders of 7 a certificate who are licensed in some state, and such partners, officers, 8 shareholders, members or managers, whose principal place of business is in 9 this state, and who perform professional services in this state hold a valid 10 certificate issued under Section 6 of this Act or the corresponding provision 11 of prior law or are public accountants registered under Section 8 of this Act.
-12 Although firms may include non-licensee owners the firm and its ownership 13 must comply with rules promulgated by the Board.
-For firms of public 14 accountants, at least a simple majority of the ownership of the firm, in terms 15 of financial interests and voting rights, must belong to holders of registrations 16 under Section 8 of this Act.
-An individual who has practice privileges under 17 Section 23 who performs services for which a firm permit is required under 18 Section $23(a)(4)$ shall not be required to obtain a certificate from this state 19 pursuant to Section 6 of this Act.
-20 21 The limitation of the requirement of certificates to partners, officers, shareholders, 22 members and managers who have their principal place of business in the state is intended to allow 23 for occasional visits and limited assignments within the state of firm personnel who 24 where.
-If those out-of-state individuals qualify for practice privileges under Section 25 have their principal places of business in this state, they do not have to be licensed 26 in this state.
-I n addition, the requirement allows for non-licensee ownership of licensed firms.
-27 (2) Any CDA on DA firm as defined in this Act may include non-licenses sympas 28 (2) Any CPA or PA firm as defined in this Act may include non-licensee owners 29 20 provided that: 30 31 (A) The firm designates a licensee of this state, or in the ease of a firm 32 (A) The firm designates a licensee of this state, or in the case of a firm which must have a permit pursuant to Section 23(a)(4) a licensee of 32 33 another state who meets the requirements set out in Section $23(a)(4)$ a incense of another state who meets the requirements set out in Section $23(a)(1)$ 33 34 or in Section $23(a)(2)$, who is responsible for the proper registration of 34 35 the firm and identifies that individual to the Board.
-36 the min and identifies that individual to the board.
-30 37 (B) All non-licensee owners are of good moral character and active 38 individual participants in the CPA or PA firm or affiliated entities.
-39 mulvidual participants in the CIA of TA firm of animated chuttes.
-40 (C) The firm complies with such other requirements as the Board may 41 impose by rule.
-42 impose by full.
-43 (3) Any individual licensee and any individual granted practice privileges under 44 (0) this Act who is responsible for supervising attest or compilation services and 45 signs or authorizes someone to sign the accountant's report on behalf of the 46 firm, shall meet the competency requirements set out in the professional 47 standards for such services. ., UAA-7-3 $\cup \neg \neg \neg \neg$
+- (c) An applicant for initial issuance or renewal of a permit to practice under this Section shall be required to show that: - (1) Notwithstanding any other provision of law, a simple majority of the ownership of the firm, in terms of financial interests and voting rights of all partners, officers, shareholders, members or managers, belongs to holders of a certificate who are licensed in some state, and such partners, officers, shareholders, members or managers, whose principal place of business is in this state, and who perform professional services in this state hold a valid certificate issued under Section 6 of this Act or the corresponding provision of prior law or are public accountants registered under Section 8 of this Act.
+Although firms may include non-licensee owners the firm and its ownership must comply with rules promulgated by the Board.
+For firms of public accountants, at least a simple majority of the ownership of the firm, in terms of financial interests and voting rights, must belong to holders of registrations under Section 8 of this Act.
+An individual who has practice privileges under Section 23 who performs services for which a firm permit is required under Section 23(a)(4) shall not be required to obtain a certificate from this state pursuant to Section 6 of this Act.

+COMMENT: The limitation of the requirement of certificates to partners, officers, shareholders, members and managers who have their principal place of business in the state is intended to allow some latitude for occasional visits and limited assignments within the state of firm personnel who are based elsewhere.
+If those out-of-state individuals qualify for practice privileges under Section 23 and do not have their principal places of business in this state, they do not have to be licensed in this state.
+In addition, the requirement allows for non-licensee ownership of licensed firms.

+- (2) Any CPA or PA firm as defined in this Act may include non-licensee owners provided that: - (A) The firm designates a licensee of this state, or in the case of a firm which must have a permit pursuant to Section 23(a)(4) a licensee of another state who meets the requirements set out in Section 23(a)(1) or in Section 23(a)(2), who is responsible for the proper registration of the firm and identifies that individual to the Board. - (B) All non-licensee owners are of good moral character and active individual participants in the CPA or PA firm or affiliated entities. - (C) The firm complies with such other requirements as the Board may impose by rule. - (3) Any individual licensee and any individual granted practice privileges under this Act who is responsible for supervising attest or compilation services and signs or authorizes someone to sign the accountant's report on behalf of the firm, shall meet the competency requirements set out in the professional standards for such services.